gettmure/genius-lyrics-parser/README.md

 # Description
 [Genius](https://genius.com) lyrics parser.
 It was created to make dataset for neural network, which writes its own lyrics based on parsed lyrics.

 Script performs parsing for every song per artist.
-It is hardcoded (for now) in `main.go`:
+List is hardcoded (for now) in `main.go`:

 ```GO
 var artist_ids = []int{